 Bruns Heads.
-Where the river meets the sea.
+Where the river meets the ocean.

 River swimming.
 Surfing and beaching.
 Sundown drinks.
 Bruns is a relaxed slice of paradise, nestled between Byron Bay and the Gold Coast.
 Here’s our guide to a few of the best ways to spend your day.